-New student orientation is online.
+New student orientation is online and will get you acquainted with our course management system, Canvas.
 You will have the ability to make your way through orientation at your own pace and on your own schedule.
 The orientation will be a mixture of videos, PowerPoints, and handouts to get you started and allow you to look back whenever you need them!
+You will receive an invitation to participate in your JCU email.

 Within your acceptance letter, you will find the name and contact information of your advisor.
-Please contact your advisor as soon as possible for help planning your schedule and registering for the first time.
+Please contact your advisor as soon as possible for help planning your schedule.
+When you have planned your schedule, you will be able to register yourself through Banner, our course registration, academic and financial system.

 Please use your John Carroll Gmail account regularly since this will be the primary means of communication with the University.
 If you prefer to use your personal email account, please have your JCU email forwarded to that account.
 If you have any questions/concerns when signing in to your account, contact the Information Technology Services Help Desk at 216.397.3005.